 With an emphasis on enquiry and experimentation, the Contemporary Art Practice (CAP) course encourages students to consider new possibilities in making art, beyond disciplinary boundaries.

 Constantly reinvented, the human figure has been studied by artists for centuries.
 The Figure course provides a dynamic environment for students to develop and portray their personal vision of the figure.

 Edinburgh and its surroundings is the inspiration for this course; its unique light, transient weather and dramatic topography offering the artist many options for expressing a personal view of the landscape.

-Starting in September 2022 LSA is launching an Artists Mentoring Programme.
-Full details will be available in January 2022.
+Starting in September 2022 LSA has launched an Artists Mentoring Course.

 The One Day Painting Course provides a unique opportunity for anyone wishing to spend one day a week over an academic year refining their artistic skills through an intensive programme of teaching.